JakeLegendXIII/cipherlist-the-terminal/README.md

 * Around
 * Neon Thump

 Sound effects were all Creative Commons licensed (allowing for Commercial use) and sourced from freesound.org.
+These are not copyright or owned by me, and they have their own licensing agreements.

 All of the sprites and artwork were created by Jake Kirkbride in Aseprite.